-5. If the inappropriate behaviour continues in the same lesson after the child has returned from being with the Key Stage Leader the child is sent to the Senior Deputy Head teacher and parents informed as necessary.
-The child completes a Thinking Sheet.

-6. Senior Deputy Head to send child to Headteacher as necessary.
+- 5. If the inappropriate behaviour continues in the same lesson after the child has returned from being with the Key Stage Leader the child is sent to the Deputy Head teacher or Acting deputy Head and parents informed as necessary.
+The child completes a Thinking Sheet. - 6.
+Senior Deputy Head ot Acting Deputy Head to send child to Headteacher as necessary.

 Children who receive a Stop'n'Think, Yellow Warning and/or a Red Consequence Card have their name recorded on the Record Log.
-These sheets are monitored by the Senior Deputy Head and children who are persistently not showing the school values, with the discretion of the Senior Deputy Head, will miss weekly lunchtime and parents will be informed as necessary.
+These sheets are monitored by the Deputy Head and children who are persistently not showing the school values, with the discretion of the Senior Deputy Head, will miss weekly lunchtime and parents will be informed as necessary.